vsoch/vsoch.github.io/_posts/2020/2020-03-01-github-search.md

 ```

 I have an inordinate number of public repositories (over 500!) so I
 view my user account as an extreme case for the search.
-It's a reasonable speed,
-so I'm happy with it.
+It's not as speedy as the smaller
+example that I derived it from, but given the size and my quick "make it work" JavaScript, I think
+it's a good first shot.

 ## Updates